Information for Scholars and Families

 - SwiftStudent: Students can learn about the financial aid appeal process, review eligibility requirements, and customize free template appeal letters to submit to their college financial aid office.
 This virtual resource guides students through the appeal process relating to numerous special circumstances that may make them eligible for an adjustment to their financial aid, such as recent job loss of a parent, a medical crisis, and loss of childcare or housing.

-Access your seminar assignments, documents, forms, and other academics on the Rutgers platform:
+Access your seminar assignments, documents, forms, and other academics on the Rutgers platform using your NETID:

 Access these important PDFs during your Upward Bound Math-Science experience.